Rose-Yang1232/Yuwei_dojo/hello/apple/DESCRIPTION.md

       // After a short delay, instruct the user. setTimeout(() => {
-        alert("Calibration Instructions:\n\nPlease click on each red dot 5 times.
+      // TODO add white backround image with instructions so that they don't go away alert("Calibration Instructions:\n\nPlease click on each red dot 5 times.
 Each dot will gradually become more opaque until it turns yellow when complete.");
       }, 2000);